-Each CFA level represents an important step on the path to become a CFA Charterholder.
-It must be understood that to complete the certification program and acquire the CFA Charter not only helps validate the financial knowledge, skills and capabilities of professionals but also showcases their ability to work patiently and make determined and well-defined efforts to excel in the domain of their professional pursuit.
-In the course of this article we will focus on CFA Level I Exam as the first and most important step to acquiring CFA Charter.
+Each CFA level represents an important step on the path to becoming a CFA Charterholder.
+It must understand that to complete the certification program and acquire the CFA Charter helps validate the financial knowledge, skills, and capabilities of professionals and showcases their ability to work patiently and make determined and well-defined efforts to excel in the domain of their professional pursuit.
+In this article, we will focus on the CFA Level I Exam as the first and most important step to acquiring the CFA Charter.

 - CFA Level I Exam Details

-Here we are providing a tabular representation of the knowledge areas along with their specific weightage for Level I exam.
+Here we provide a tabular representation of the knowledge areas and their specific weightage for the Level I exam.

-- Financial Reporting / Ethics / Quant makes approx. 50% weightage – It should be apparent from the information presented above that Financial Reporting & Analysis, Ethics and Professional Standards and Quantitative Methods represent about 47% of the exam weightage, taken together.
-It is clear that if one scores well in these 3 subjects, they stand a good chance of passing Level I Exam.
-However, it is recommended to not ignore any of the subjects to be able to score well in the exam.
+- Financial Reporting / Ethics / Quant makes approx. 50% weightage – It should be apparent from the information presented above that Financial Reporting & Analysis, Ethics, and Professional Standards and Quantitative Methods represent about 47% of the exam weightage, taken together.
+It is clear that if one scores well in these three subjects, they stand a good chance of passing the Level I Exam.
+However, it is recommended not to ignore any subjects to score well.

-- Non-Finance Graduates to put more efforts in Financial Reporting – CFA Level I may not be nearly as challenging for finance graduates, whereas non-finance graduates might have to put in a greater amount of effort for Financial Reporting & Analysis, but it should not be a major obstacle.
-Those having completed a MBA in finance or from engineering background could be more comfortable with Financial Reporting and could find their forte in quantitative methods, which can be rather challenging for those from a non-mathematical background.
+- Non-Finance Graduates put more effort into Financial Reporting – CFA Level I may not be nearly as challenging for finance graduates.
+In contrast, non-finance graduates might have to put in a greater effort for Financial Reporting & Analysis, but it should not be a major obstacle.
+Having completed an MBA in finance or from an engineering background could be more comfortable with Financial Reporting and find their forte in quantitative methods, which can be rather challenging for those from a non-mathematical background.

-Next, we provide you an overview of all the 10 knowledge areas covered in CFA Level 1.
-This should help participants gain an insight into the nature of topics as well as the best strategy to be adopted for successfully covering the CFA Curriculum.
+- Next, we provide you with an overview of all the ten knowledge areas covered in CFA Level 1.
+It should help participants gain an insight into the nature of topics and the best strategy to be adopted for successfully covering the CFA Curriculum.

 Ethics and Professional Standards:

-This is one of the most important areas of study in CFA as the certification program is dedicated to the promotion of universal professional ethics.
-This is evident in subject weightage as well where ethics is one area which receives comparative weightage in all 3 CFA Levels.
-This subject covers code of ethics, professional standards and Global Investment Professional Standards (GIPS) as larger part of the ethics aspect as applicable to the financial industry.
+This subject covers the code of ethics, professional standards, and Global Investment Professional Standards (GIPS) as a larger part of the ethics aspect applicable to the financial industry.
+It is one of the most important areas of study in CFA as the certification program is dedicated to promoting universal professional ethics.
+It is evident in subject weightage, where ethics is one area that receives relative weightage in all 3 CFA Levels.

 Financial Reporting and Analysis: